How can Hypnobirthing nourish your soul?

 According to the results of a methodological review, hypnosis may be a more effective form of pain management during labour and birth than ‘standard’ education about childbirth, default medical care and supportive counselling.
 It is reported that women who use hypnosis during childbirth may be less likely to use pain medication, and there is evidence to suggest hypnobirthing may be associated with “improved outcomes for babies”, but further study is recommended.

-Hypnobirthing can assist in relieving symptoms related to:
+Hypnobirthing may assist in relieving symptoms related to:

 Hypnobirthing courses typically offer tuition for birth partners as well as expectant mums.
 During your hypnobirthing course, you and your partner will learn about the importance of mindset and how to let go of fear and cultivate a positive sense of excitement and expectation about birth.
 You will learn to prepare yourself mentally and physically for welcoming your child into the world, and you will receive detailed factual information about the process of labour and birth.